vtos/moodle-mod_adaptivequiz/README.md

 of the scale is arbitrary (e.g. 1-10, 0-99, 1-1000), but should have enough levels to distinguish between question difficulties.

+### Moodle 5 updates ###
+The current version allows to start operating with entire question banks in Moodle.
+This means a quiz manager can link an entire question bank or several question banks to use them as an item bank for the adaptive quiz.
+This is the key difference from any previous plugin version where the item bank consisted of linked question categories.
+For the upgraded sites however, all question categories linked as an item bank (or 'questions pool') in previous plugin versions remain linked with no changes.
+Please note, that quiz managers won't be able to link more separate question categories in the new plugin version, this is a temporary limitation in the new item bank management.
+As a new item bank, only entire question banks can be linked.

 The Testing Process
 -------------------